 This high cliff top location is a spectacular option to spy the whales frolicking, this rocky outcrop is a prominent feature of the Capricorn Coast.
 Formed when lava forced through outer layers of rock, these trachyte plugs now provide visitors with scenic viewpoints out to the Keppel Bay islands and the coastal hinterlands.
 The walk entry point adjoins Rosslyn Bay Harbour and nearby Keppel Bay Marina, with Waterline Restaurant which is perfect for coffee and cake once you are done looking for whales.

-The view from The Singing Ship takes in Fisherman’s beach and the island of Keppel Bay so it gives a great opportunity to spot a whale, or maybe even a turtle or dolphin, at play in the warm waters.
+The view from The Singing Ship takes in Fisherman’s beach and the islands of Keppel Bay so it gives a great opportunity to spot a whale, or maybe even a turtle or dolphin, at play in the warm waters.
 It’s also a great place to grab some fish and chips at any time of the year.

 The 40-foot-high structure represents a billowing sail, mast and rigging of Captain Cook’s Endeavour with concealed organ pipes creating music from the sea breezes.
 This lookout has a viewing platform and a boardwalk that leads to Emu Park’s wonderful Anzac Memorial.
 Emu Park is located 21km south of Yeppoon